Kapuchaster/React-Todo-List-with-GraphQL/README.md

 # Video Chat
 This is a MVP real-time video chat application powered by React and Apollo with Graphql onboard.
-The application will be developed and new features and code refactoring will be added over time.
+The application will be developed and new features like video streaming via WebRTC will be added over time.

 The real time communication is powered by WebSocket via the graphql-ws library.